infopcgood/smi_leds/README.md

 You can choose to link to a static C library build with CMake and include it in your C/C++ project, or you can choose the python module, which can be installed from pip.

+IMPORTANT: This code does not run on a Raspberry Pi 5!

 ## Design philosophy

 This module is for advanced users of LED strips and thus it may be missing some of the